Thug-Lyfe/database_ass_10/README.md

 limit 2;
 ```

-For plotting I first needed the tietary, below secondary and above secondary education percentage numbers, with coresponding lifeexpectancy numbers.
+For plotting I first needed the tertiary, below secondary and above secondary education percentage numbers, with coresponding lifeexpectancy numbers.
 All of which i define to be used later like this:

 Note: I used usa instead of china, even though it had less growth, this was done as china only had one year where they published their education records, which would make for a boring plot...
 ```python